 - Ric Burns’ PBS Documentary New York (DVD, 1999).
 Episode 4 describes the Triangle fire.

-- You May Call Her Madam Secretary a documentary about Frances Perkins (Secy of Labor under FDR), who witnessed the fire and led reform efforts thereafter.
+- You May Call Her Madam Secretary is a documentary about Frances Perkins (US Secretary of Labor under FDR), who witnessed the fire and led reform efforts thereafter.

 - Pane Amaro (Bitter Bread): The Italian American Journey from Despised Immigrants to Honored Citizens.
 (DVD, 2009).